Queensland's history—1900s

 • The Royal Flying Doctor Service is founded by Reverend John Flynn in response to an emergency call.
 John Flynn is today commemorated on the Australian $20 note.

-• Brisbane-born pioneer aviator Charles Kingsford Smith and his colleagues completed the first air crossing of the Pacific, from San Francisco to Brisbane, in 1928.
+• Brisbane-born pioneer aviator Charles Kingsford Smith and his colleagues completed the first air crossing of the Pacific, from San Francisco to Brisbane.

 1927